LunanStudio/smart-mobility-hub/README.md

 - WebSocket: A continuous and simultaneous communication between client and server for real-time updates
 - Redis: Database used to cache location data
 - PostgreSQL: Database that allows to store longer lasting data such as routes and user info
-- PostGIS: A PostgreSQL tool used to sotre, index, and query geospatial data

 # Screenshots